 - Height of hedges or trees

 - Internal alterations to houses (unless it is a listed building).
-Please contact North Yorkshire building control on 01347 822703
+Please contact the North Yorkshire Building Control Partnership on 01347 822703

 Make a complaint

-If you would like to make a complaint regarding a possible breach of planning control, please complete our enforcement complaint form or download a complaint form, returning it to the address provided.
-We require you to submit a complaint form to ensure we receive adequate information to investigate the breach of planning control.
-Please note the submission of anonymous complaints is dealt with, but as a low priority.
-The name and address of any complainant will be kept confidential, although if you decide to comment on any subsequent planning applications, these comments will be available for the public to read.
-We will acknowledge the receipt of your complaint within three working days and inform you of the name of the officer dealing with the complaint.
-We visit the complaint site to investigate the alleged breach and our records will be checked.
+If you would like to make a complaint regarding a possible breach of planning control, fill in our enforcement complaint form or download a complaint form, returning it to the address provided.
+We need you to fill this in so we get enough information to investigate.
+Any anonymous complaints are dealt with, but as a low priority.
+The name and address of a complainant is confidential, although if you decide to comment on any subsequent planning applications, these comments will be available for the public to read.
+We will acknowledge the receipt of your complaint within three working days and give you of the name of the officer dealing with it.
+We visit the site to investigate the alleged breach and our records will be checked.

 What action can we take?